Verify and claim your website URL

 How it works

-Merchant Center leverages Google Search Console, a product that helps you monitor and maintain your site’s presence on Google, for website verification and claiming.
-You can verify and claim your website URL without leaving Merchant Center and we’ll associate your website information with Search Console through your Google Account.
+If you have verified your website URL with Google before, you can complete the process without leaving Merchant Center.
+Google will associate your website information through your Google Account.
 If you’re familiar with Google Search Console and have already verified your website URL before, you can easily claim it in your Merchant Center account.
+Learn more about Google Search Console

-The links you provide in your product data must match the URL, including the top level domain (ex: .com, .net), that you claim in your account.
+The links you provide in your product data must match the URL, including the top level domain (for example, .com, .net), that you claim in your account.
 Items submitted for any domain other than the one registered in your Merchant Center account will not process successfully.

-Step 1: Enter your website URL in your account
+Step 1: Enter your website URL in Merchant Center

 1. Sign in to your Merchant Center account.